 Figure 3.1 Visual, auditory, and olfactory qualia

 Although these mental phenomena (the vision of the house, the sound of the song, the odor of the rose, the thinking of something, the feeling of happiness, the reliving of past events, etc. in one’s mind) are non-material and have difficult-to-understand nature, their existence is real and undeniable.
 Each phenomenon has manifestation characteristics that are unique and cannot be described by anything except itself.
 For example, the vision of the house has manifestation characteristics of color, shape, and brightness while the musical sound has manifestation characteristics of pitch, timbre, and loudness, and the rose odor has manifestation characteristics of odor’s quality and strength.
-Each of these manifestation characteristics – color, shape, pitch, timbre, odor’s quality, etc. – is unique and cannot be described by anything except itself.
+Each of these manifestation characteristics – color, shape, pitch, timbre, odor’s quality, etc. – is unique and cannot be described by anything except itself (e.g., one cannot describe what the color red is like based on what the sound, the smell, and the touch are like to a congenitally blind person; nor can one describe what the sound of the note C is like based on what the vision, the smell, and the touch are like to a congenitally deaf person).
 Such unique, indescribable manifestation characteristics are called phenomenal characteristics [1,2].

-Manifestation characteristics are characteristics, of a manifestation, that can be experienced in one’s mind, such as color, shape, pitch, timbre, odor’s quality, happiness, and thought.
+Manifestation characteristics are mental phenomena’s characteristics that manifest themselves in the mind, such as color, shape, pitch, timbre, odor’s quality, happiness, and thought.